 Without a doubt, Olympus is the hands-down winner of the half-frame prize.
-It produced more half-frames, in more styles, with more features, than anyone else.
+It produced more half-frames -- called "Pens" -- in more styles, with more features, over a longer period of time than anyone else.
 And if you want to get the definitive guide to the viewfinder cameras in the series, check out:

 (1960-1967) As with the original model there are different versions of the Pen S. The lens is what varies from model to model.
 The speeds were B, 1/8 - 1/250 on all models.
 The first model (1960-1964) was nearly identical in appearance to the original Pen but it had a slightly longer 30mm (f2.8 - 22), focusing lens -- 2 feet to infinity.
 Another version has a 28mm (f3.5-22) focusing lens (2 feet to infinity).
 All of these models say Pen S on the front.
 They all have a PC connection, cold flash shoe, tripod socket, and cable relaese connection.
 No meter.
 Available in black and chrome versions